peter-lyons-associates/AERCalc/readme.md

 ## Build Instructions

-This repository is the Apache Flex / AIR project for the AERCalc desktop client.
+This repository is the Apache Flex / AIR project for the WincovER desktop client.
+Is it based on the open source LBNL AERCalc project.
 To build it, you'll need :
 - The latest Apache Flex SDK and AIR runtime
 - An IDE like Flash Builder, IntelliJ (with the Flex plugin) or Eclipse with the FDT plugin.